Dental implants, tooth implants or teeth implants

 A complete dental implant comprises of 3 components

-- the implant (the titanium screw)
+- the dental implant (a titanium screw)

-- the abutment (the connecting component)
+- the abutment (the connecting component, usually made from titanium)

 There are a large number of different dental implant brands available and when placed by an experienced dental surgeon, they are the best tooth replacement solution there is.